-12.2.3 Vessels < 300GT operating within Sea Area A1 (excluding vessels falling under Section 12.2.1 and 12.2.2)
+12.2.3 Vessels < 300GT operating within Sea Area A 1 (excluding vessels falling under Section 12.2.1)

-All vessels navigating in Sea Area A1 shall be fitted with:
+All vessels navigating in Sea Area A 1 shall be fitted with:

 - .1 A VHF/RT radio installation capable of transmitting Digital Selective Calling (DSC) on Channel 70.
-It shall also be possible to initiate transmission of distress alerts on Channel 70; - .2 In addition to point (1) above, a VHF DSC watch receiver has to be fitted.
-This unit may be combined with the unit specified in point (1) above; - .3 A NAVTEX receiver.
-Additional facility for reception of MSI transmissions shall be installed should the vessel be operating in areas where NAVTEX coverage is not available; - .4 A SART or an AIS-SART; - .5 A 406MHz satellite/AIS EPIRB (applicable to passenger vessels operating at any distance from shore excluding those operating exclusively in ports, and to all other vessels operating beyond 3 nautical miles from shore); - .6 2 portable GMDSS VHF units.
+It shall also be possible to initiate transmission of distress alerts on Channel 70. - .2 In addition to point (1) above, a VHF DSC watch receiver has to be fitted.
+This unit may be combined with the unit specified in point (1) above. - .3 A NAVTEX receiver.
+Additional means of receiving MSI transmissions (such as INMARSAT EGC System) must be installed should the vessel be operating in areas where NAVTEX coverage is not available. - .4 A Search And Rescue Transponder (SART). - .5 A COSPAS-SARSAT 406 MHz satellite Emergency Position-Indicating Radio Beacon (satellite EPIRB), programmed with the vessel's MMSI number. - .6 Two portable VHF (GMDSS) units.

-12.2.4 Vessels < 300GT operating within Sea Area A1 + A2
+12.2.4 Vessels < 300GT operating within Sea Area A1 + A 2